 | Net cash flow | +$1,658 | +$1,728 | +$9,475 |

-Capital appreciation: sold in early 2025 for $148,000 — a $36,000 gross gain.
+Capital appreciation: suppose the unit sells after six years for $148,000 — a $36,000 gross gain.
 Mortgage principal paid down over the holding period: roughly $12,400.
-So the equity at sale was the original $22,400 down + $12,400 principal pay-down + $36,000 appreciation = $70,800 of equity, against $22,400 originally put in.
-Subtract roughly $9,200 in closing/selling costs and capital gains tax of about $5,400 (most of the gain was sheltered by the primary-residence exclusion the buyer thought I qualified for; I did not — long story), and the cleanest after-tax exit was about $56,200.
+So the equity at sale is the original $22,400 down + $12,400 principal pay-down + $36,000 appreciation = $70,800 of equity, against $22,400 originally put in.
+Subtract roughly $9,200 in closing/selling costs and capital gains tax of about $5,400 (a rental does not qualify for the primary-residence exclusion), and the cleanest after-tax exit is about $56,200.

-Add the $9,475 of net rental cash, and the total six-year economics of the condo was approximately $43,275 of gain on the original $22,400 — call it 13.5% annualized.
+Add the $9,475 of net rental cash, and the total six-year economics of the condo come to approximately $43,275 of gain on the original $22,400 — call it 13.5% annualized.

 The REIT portfolio, all-in